cee-studio/cs50-mistakes/memory-errors.md

 ### 7. [Speller] Passing a non-pointer to `fscanf`
+`dictionaryword` is address of an array, `*dictionaryword` is the value of the array's first element.
 ```
     char *dictionaryword[LENGTH];
     while (fscanf(file, "%s", *dictionaryword) != EOF) // segfault here